python-namibia/python-namibia.github.io-2016/pages/get-involved.md

       <h3>Speak</h3>

       <p>Whether you are a seasoned conference speaker or have never given a
-      talk before we would love for you to speak at pycon namibia.
+      talk before we would love to hear your proposal for a talk at PyCon Namibia.
 A call for papers will be circulated shortly.</p>

   </div>